ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 {%endfor%}
 ```

-This will output the following list of members organised by the company they work for.
+This will output the following list of members organised by the companies they work for.

 ```
 <h3>Forestry</h3>